Winners and losers from the third Republican debate

 It is an unlikely line with which to win a debate, but it was easily the most memorable moment from Wednesday night — and one that will dominate TV news coverage in the aftermath.

-It was uttered by Haley after Ramaswamy — for whom she has evident disdain — went after her on the specious basis that Haley’s daughter uses TikTok even as the candidate inveighs against its dangers.
+It was uttered by Haley after Ramaswamy — for whom her disdain is evident — went after her on the specious basis that Haley’s daughter uses TikTok, even as the candidate inveighs against its dangers.

 Wednesday’s debate was the first since an Oct.
 7 Hamas attack killed around 1,400 Israelis, starting a new and gruesome phase of the decades-long conflict.